CSA B51 vs ASME: Pressure Equipment Compliance

 3D comparison between CSA B51 and ASME standards represented in blue and red blocks, illustrating their regulatory framework.

-Reference Codes in North America
+Key Reference Codes in North America

-Overview of CSA B51 Code
+Overview of the CSA B51 Code — 2024 Edition

-Role of ASME Codes in the United States
+The Role of ASME Codes in the United States

 CSA B51 / ASME Harmonization

-Key Differences: CSA B51 vs ASME
+Key Differences: CSA B51 vs. ASME

 CSA B51 (Canada)

-Technical Base
+Technical Baseline

-International, design standard
+International design standard

-Legal Force
+Legal Mandate

-Mandatory in all Canadian provinces
+Mandatory in all provinces and territories

 Registration